 "Cardio" refers to the heart.
 "Myopathy" refers to muscle that's not normal.

-So cardiomyopathy is a heart disease that directly affects the heart muscle.
-Heart muscle is needed to pump blood.
+Cardiomyopathy is a heart disease that directly affects the heart muscle.
+The heart muscle is needed to pump blood.

 A problem with your heart muscle keeps your heart from pumping blood properly